arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     ![The **Hosts** page in Ambari.
 The names and addresses of the worker nodes are highlighted.](../Images/3-Worker-Addresses.png)

-1. Return to the **Command Prompt** window displaying the inactive SSH connection to the Cloudera virtual machine (the other SSH connection should still be running the Spark application that writes data to Hive).
+1. Return to the **Command Prompt** window displaying the SSH connection to the Cloudera virtual machine.

-1. Run the following command to create a bash shell running as root.
+1. On the Cloudera virtual machine. run the following command to create a bash shell running as root.

     ```bash
     sudo bash